Robowflex: Robot Motion Planning with MoveIt Made Easy: Abstract

 \section{Abstract}

-\rbw is a software library for robot motion planning in industrial and research applications, leveraging the popular \moveit library and Robot Operating System (\ros) middleware. \rbw takes advantage of the ease of motion planning with \moveit while providing an augmented \api to craft and manipulate motion planning queries within a single program. \rbw's high-level \api simplifies many common use-cases while still providing access to the underlying \moveit library. \rbw is particularly useful for 1) developing new motion planners, 2) evaluation of motion planners, and 3) complex problems that use motion planning (e.g., task and motion planning). \rbw also provides visualization capabilities, integrations to other robotics libraries (e.g., \dart and Tesseract), and is complimentary to many other robotics packages.
-With our library, the user does not need to be an expert at \ros or \moveit in order to set up motion planning queries, extract information from results, and directly interface with a variety of software components.
-We provide a few example use-cases that demonstrate its efficacy.
+\rbw is a software library for robot motion planning in industrial and research applications, leveraging the popular \moveit library and Robot Operating System (\ros) middleware. \rbw provides an augmented \api for crafting and manipulating motion planning queries within a single program, making motion planning with \moveit easy. \rbw's high-level \api simplifies many common use-cases while still providing low-level access to the \moveit library when needed. \rbw is particularly useful for 1) developing new motion planners, 2) evaluating motion planners, and 3) complex problems that use motion planning as a subroutine (e.g., task and motion planning). \rbw also provides visualization capabilities, integrations to other robotics libraries (e.g., \dart and Tesseract), and is complementary to other robotics packages.
+With our library, the user does not need to be an expert at \ros or \moveit to set up motion planning queries, extract information from results, and directly interface with a variety of software components.
+We demonstrate its efficacy through several example use-cases.